Bloomberg - Sustainable Finance Solutions

 - Environmental data

 Bloomberg provides company reported ESG data for more than 11,800 companies and 410,816 securities in more than 100 countries with 10+ years of history, including the Gender Equality Index and Environmental and Social News Sentiment data.
 As of May 2021 Bloomberg covers more than 2,100 ESG fields including third-party provider fields that includes scores and qualitative information.
 Bloomberg also offers data and tools to assess European Taxonomy revenue eligibility, alignment, sustainability principle adverse indicators, sustainable debt and physical risk.

 Bloomberg provides a variety of proprietary and third-party ESG scores that investors can use to evaluate disclosure and performance and assess company activities relative to industry peers.
-Bloomberg’s proprietary ESG Scores are data-driven and fully transparent, allowing users to examine both the scoring methodology and the company-reported data underlying each score.
-Bloomberg’s current offering of ESG Scores include: Board Composition scores, Climate Transition scores, Environmental & Social (ES) scores, Environmental & Social News Sentiment scores, ESG Disclosure scores and Bloomberg Gender-Equality Index scores.
+Bloomberg's proprietary ESG Scores are data-driven and fully transparent, allowing users to examine both the scoring methodology and the company-reported data underlying each score.
+Bloomberg's current offering of ESG Scores include: Board Composition scores, Climate Transition scores, Environmental and Social (ES) scores, Environmental and Social News Sentiment scores, ESG Disclosure scores and Bloomberg Gender-Equality Index scores.

 Bloomberg Intelligence (BI), BloombergNEF (BNEF) and News offer industry and economic research, data, analysis and long-term forecasts.